Shaptic/Cicada/packetlib/protocol.md

 For responses and errors, there are additional fields:

   - 4-byte  sequence number *and*
-  - 4-byte checksum of the message we're responding to.
+  - 16-byte checksum of the message we're responding to.

 The content is, naturally, a `P`-byte payload.

 ### Terminator ##
-The message is byte-aligned, so there is padding at the end before the termination sequence.
+The message is word-aligned, so there is padding at the end before the termination sequence.

+  - 1-byte padding length, `Z`, which is the amount of padding needed to get
   - Z-byte padding of `NUL` bytes (`0x00`).
-  - 1-byte padding length, `Z`, which is the amount of padding needed to get
   - 3-byte message terminator, `0x474b04` (`GK[EoT byte]`).

 In total, the minimum message size before padding is: